Join us in Las Vegas!

 ISGA convention attendees can benefit from their huge expo and over 2 dozen sessions.

-February 11 is a full day of conference sessions followed by the gala dinner at 7:00pm.
+February 11 is a full day of conference sessions and happy hour on the expo floor.

 If you would like to become a sponsor for the 34th ISGA Annual Convention or if you have any questions, please feel free to contact us at office@isga-sprouts.org or 250-338-4860.
 We would be delighted to discuss the various sponsorship opportunities available and how they can benefit your organization.